“Designer chic” might be too hoity-toity of a description but when I show you the before and after, you are gonna be impressed.

 By the way, as usual, I like to show you the real side of my blog.

 This was what was going on in the background:

 Bloggers have Pic Monkey, Photoshop and Picasa to thank for their success just as celebrities have Botox, plastic surgery and trainers to thank for theirs.

-It’s just a façade peeps.
+It’s just a façade my friends.

 Meanwhile in the garage……

 See, when you spray paint furniture it will look like a graffiti artist got to it first.

 But after a few more coats, this baby was looking good.